uroborus/perlwebbook/BUILD.md

 # How to turn these files into a book

 In this repostitory, you will find the chapters written in [Markdown](https://daringfireball.net/projects/markdown/).
 Markdown files are pretty readable, but you may well want to convert the source files into other formats.
-There is a Makefile that you can use you do thay, but you will need various other tools installed.
-This file explains which tools are required, what they are required for and how o get them.
+There is a Makefile that you can use you do that, but you will need various other tools installed.
+This file explains which tools are required, what they are required for and how to get them.

 ## Make

 [Make](https://en.wikipedia.org/wiki/Make_%28software%29) is the standard Unix tool for controlling how to build files from other files.
-If you're using a system based on Unix (that includes Linux, BSD and OSX) then you will almost certainly alread have Make installed.
+If you're using a system based on Unix (that includes Linux, BSD and OSX) then you will almost certainly already have Make installed.
 If you're using Windows, then I think that Microsoft have a similar tool called `nmake` which you can almost certainly download from one of their many web sites.